intersystems-community/irisdemo-demo-htap/ICM/README.md

 **Please, notice that the InterSystems IRIS tar.gz is NOT a docker image.
 It is a normal InterSystems IRIS install kit for Ubuntu.**

 **WARNING: The combination of GA versions of ICM and IRIS above has been tested and they work.
-Some combinations of ICM and IRIS may produce problems, so be careful if you are trying this with different versions.**
+Typically, you want the versions of IRIS and ICM to match.
+So be careful if you are trying this with different versions.**

 Copy the InterSystems IRIS install kit to the folder **ICM/ICMDurable/IRISKit/**.